 DJI knows what the hardest part of drone operation is, actually piloting the craft.
 Introduced with the Spark is a suite of new autonomous flight modes, available to every Spark pilot in a couple taps of the mobile app.
 Rocket, Dronie, Circle and Helix emulate the most popular video capture flight techniques, all self-flying so you can look like a pro without, necessarily being a pro.

 Fly by hand gesture

 For all of those that want to play Jedi master, the DJI Spark is a drone that will help you look the part.
-When flown by hand, Spark recognizes your face and your hand, just hold it up to navigate the drone.
+When flown by hand, Spark recognizes your face and your hand, just hold your hand up, palm to the drone with your thumb pulled in and the Spark will follow your direction.
 Waving, emulating a box and holding a hand out allow you to do everything from take off to land all by hand.

 The cool factor of the DJI Spark is, perhaps, the best marketable feature of this drone.
 It is a capable flying machine and fun little drone, but the gesture controls and self-flying capabilities are what really makes the difference.

 There is plenty to like about the DJI Spark, be sure to hit us up in the comments to let us know what is your favorite.